• Skip to primary navigation

 Let's Be Friends!

 If you tried this home fragrance or any other recipe on the blog then don’t forget to rate the recipe and leave us a comment below.
-You can also follow us on Facebook, Twitter, Instagram and Pinterest to see what else we’re getting up to!
+You can also follow us on Facebook, Instagram and Pinterest to see what else we’re getting up to!
 And don’t forget to pin this recipe to save for later.

-Holiday Stovetop Potpourri
+Stovetop Christmas Potpourri

 Transform your home into a holiday wonderland with the fragrances of winter and holiday baking.
 This Holiday Stovetop Potpourri is easy to throw together, smells amazing, and makes a wonderful gift.
 We will show you exactly how to do it.

-5 from 1 vote
+5 from 2 votes

-Print Rate
+Print Pin Rate

 Course: tips